aws-powertools/powertools-lambda-python/CONTRIBUTING.md

 | End-to-end tests  | Gain confidence that a Lambda function with our code operates as expected.                            | It simulates how customers configure, deploy, and run their Lambda function - Event Source configuration, IAM permissions, etc. | Slow (minutes)                                    |
 | Performance tests | Ensure critical operations won't increase latency and costs to customers.                             | CI arbitrary hardware can make it flaky.
 We'll resume writing perf test after our new Integ/End have significant coverage.      | Fast to moderate (a few seconds to a few minutes) |

-Functional tests is mandatory.
+**NOTE**: Functional tests are mandatory.
+We have plans to create a guide on how to create these different tests.
 Maintainers will help indicate whether additional tests are necessary and provide assistance as required.

 ## Finding contributions to work on